agmui/teaching_rm_pico/README.md

 You can also open serial monitor if you want bc uart is passed through

-> side note: I dont use picoprobe I use this for those who care [pico_debug](https://github.com/essele/pico_debug/tree/v0.3)
+> side note: I don't use picoprobe or openocd.
+I use this for those who care [pico_debug](https://github.com/essele/pico_debug/tree/v0.3)

 ## Running in [Wokwi](https://wokwi.com/) 👀